; Cwyn's Death By Tea: 2023 ;

 The couple who then arrived were an older couple, looking around 70-ish.
 This was the man I later recognized as Charles Buell Anderson.
 I didn't know til later he had recently opened a church school in the Dells nearby called Endeavor Academy which is supposed to to teach the The Course on Miracles, a 1970s New Age-y book I considered trendy, the way theosophy was back in the 1930s.
 But Charles also allegedly thought he was Jesus in the flesh, and claimed to have already resurrected before actually dying.

 They sat down and said how happy they were to meet with me, and how fortunate I am because a great opportunity awaited me.
 They seemed very vague.
 I was struck by how this man and, I supposed his wife, were sitting.
-They sat on the sofa like my mother's parents from Chicago did, this very 1950s city way of sitting with knees tight together at the edge of the cushion, leaning forward to chat.
+They sat on the sofa like my mother's parents from Chicago did, this very 1950s city way of sitting at the edge of the cushion, knees pressed together and leaning forward to chat.
 A social posture that has mostly gone.
 My generation on down you see local men sit more spread open and leaning back with a confident and nonchalant machismo.
 My mother actually sat the same way on furniture as these people.
 I got the impression they were retired urban business people who were decently well off.
 I thought they must have gone to a lot of clubs and cocktail lounges in the old days, business socializing.
 That was the vibe.

 Overall, these people were definitely better off than I at that point.
 I didn't have a dishwasher or a loft house.
 My Corolla car would never have made it on that dirt road.
 But apart from that, they seemed rather simple business people, at least in terms of religion mixing with business.
 By "simple" religion, I mean they probably didn’t have troves of lawyers fighting thousands of cases of child abuse while pretending it never happened and raking in millions in donations to support mansions in Italy.
 They asked me more about the religion stuff and I just kept up with very basic responses with my eye on my young son playing with the 10 year old who wanted to lend us a Teenage Mutant Ninja Turtles VHS tape.
 These people probably didn't have any interest in the details of a woman like me once attending diocesan deanery meetings.